• USD

 Adventurous spirits may try mopane worms—large, edible caterpillars cooked in hot ashes, boiled or dried, and fried.
 This delicacy is an accessible and vital protein to millions of Southern Africans.

-FAQ
+Botswana Travel FAQ

-Will I have mobile reception and Internet access?
+Will I have mobile reception and internet access?

 Will drinking water be available?

-Which safari activities will I be able to enjoy?
+Which safari activities can I enjoy?

 Are there rhinos in Botswana?